Stratio/ingestion/stratio-interceptors/stratio-jsonpath-interceptor/README.md

 	agent.sinks.logSink.channel = c1
 ```

-Using this configuration, and reading a JSON file with this format:
+Using this configuration, and reading a JSON string from a header or body with this format:
 ```
 {
   "bookstore": {